marcvanh/mylimit/_pages/privacypolicy.md

 - with our trusted services providers who work on our behalf, do not have an independent use of the information we disclose to them, and have agreed to adhere to the rules set forth in this privacy statement.
 - if MartySoft is involved in a merger, acquisition, or sale of all or a portion of its assets, you will be notified via email and/or a prominent notice on our Web site of any change in ownership or uses of this information, as well as any choices you may have regarding this information.
 - to advertisers and third-party advertising networks and analytics companies as described in the section below
+- Note that we will NEVER share your identifiable drink history with anyone.

 #### Automatic Data Collection and Advertising